 Falling in love with the Hub

 Autumn in the Adirondack Hub has to be experienced to be believed.
-Stunning colors dot the landscape while cool nights allow for plenty of s’mores to be cooked on the campfire.
+Stunning colors dot the landscape, while cool nights allow for plenty of s’mores to be cooked on the campfire.
 With countless adventures to be had on trails and waterways, harvest time in the hub is also when our quaint towns show their local flavors.
 So take a scenic drive, spend a couple of nights, or go all-out on the trails.
-Fall in the Adirondack Hub will recharge your mind, body, and soul.